 Testimonies from Endeavor Workers

 The K.S.
 Endeavor explosion killed two and injured more in the resulting panic.

 Although preliminary investigations into the blast revealed that Chevron’s K.S.
 Endeavor probably exploded due to a blowout preventer failure, Chevron has yet to be held legally accountable for the accident.
 There are multiple testimonies that workers on the K.S.
 Endeavor told Chevron that the oil rig was smoking and in danger of blowing.
 However, in the statements, Chevron says the workers need to continue working as if nothing was wrong.
 In fear of losing their jobs, the workers stopped complaining and prepared for the worst.

 “About three days before the accident, the drilling company workers told us they wanted to stop drilling because of the gas pressure,” said a French witness.
 “They spoke with Chevron who told them to carry on.”
 One of the worker's testimonies says that one of the deceased was sure that the rig was going to explode.
 “The blowout occurred on Monday at 5.30 a.m., and if he had not advised as he did that the lifeboats be kept serviced and in functional condition then none of us would have made it out alive,” said an eyewitness of the man’s selfless actions.

-While crew could not stop praising the name of the manager who prepared for the worst, Chevron continues to run away from responsibility.
+While the crew could not stop praising the name of the manager who prepared for the worst, Chevron continues to run away from responsibility.
 One of the testimonies says Chevron flew workers to the oil rig in case the current workers went on strike due to the smoking oil drill.
 “Additional personnel were even brought onboard to get ahead of what was believed to be impending strike action,” remembers one of the crew members.